offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 };
 ```

-If the base class and child class have the exact same non-virtual method, which method gets called depends the type of the variable.
+If the base class and child class have the exact same non-virtual method, which method gets called depends on the type of the variable.

 ```c++
 struct MyParent {